NS VIRM: Second and third generation

 The second and third generation of VIRM were new sets built to the 4 and 6 coach formations, at the same time as the first generation were rebuilt.
 These were numbered 95xx (4 car units) and 87xx (6 car units).
 These sets featured different seats, which were also in the new coaches placed inside the first generation sets.

 Fourth generation

 These sets were delivered from June 2008 and these are all 4 car units.
 They are numbered 9547–9597.
 These sets differ in that they do not feature the catering lift, meaning the stairs could be wider and the destination screens inside the coaches have disappeared, where instead information screens with travel information have been fitted.

 Refurbishment

 Starting in 2015, the VIRM-1 sets were being refurbished and fitted with new interiors similar to those seen in the DDZ trainsets, and with new-style liveries.
 These sets are officially referred to as VIRMm1.

+In 2021, NS started refurbishing the second and third generations of VIRM trains.
+The trains were fitted with a brand new interior with some notable changes from the first generation.
+These include the instalment USB-outlets in both classes and the introduction of "love seats" on the balcony.
+The trains were also painted in the new "flow" color scheme.